Airbus develops fuel-cell engine for hydrogen plane

-TOULOUSE, France, Nov 30 (Reuters) - Airbus AIR.PA has started developing a fuel-cell engine, it said on Wednesday, sticking with plans to introduce a hydrogen-powered commercial aircraft by 2035.
+TOULOUSE, France, Nov 30 (Reuters) - Airbus AIR.PA has started developing fuel-cell engine technology, it said on Wednesday as it reaffirmed plans to introduce a hydrogen-powered commercial aircraft by 2035.

-The system is one of several options being considered for a potential zero-emission aircaft based on hydrogen, Airbus said.
+The system is one of several options being considered for a potential zero-emission aircraft based on hydrogen, an effective and clean carrier of energy, Airbus said.

-It is the first time the world's largest planemaker has branched out directly into developing engine technology, but zero-emission project head Glenn Llewellyn said it would not necessarily go it alone if the system ended up being deployed.
+It is the first time the world's largest planemaker has branched out into developing engine-related technology, but zero-emission project head Glenn Llewellyn said it would not necessarily go it alone if the system ended up being deployed.

+Hydrogen flight is one of several potential developments being explored as aviation faces a daunting task of reaching net-zero emission targets by 2050, though there are big transatlantic differences over the path to curbing emissions.

 Jet engine makers Rolls-Royce RR.L, General Electric GE.N, Safran SAF.PA and Pratt & Whitney RTX.N are among its biggest suppliers.

-Fuel cells use hydrogen to generate electricity for electric powerplants.
-An alternative approach based on combusting liquid hydrogen in more conventional jet engines depends on heavy cooling in larger and heavier tanks.
+The need for large and heavy tanks for the hydrogen fuel and new global infrastructure are among the hurdles.

+Airbus said it was looking at both concepts as well as joining forces with carmaker Renault RENA.PA to study hybrid-electric technology that is also of interest for aviation.

-Rival Boeing BA.N has voiced scepticism about the commercial feasibility of hydrogen in aviation, but Airbus said it was pushing ahead with the goal, which it says is part of a mix of measures and which has drawn political support in Europe.
+Rival Boeing BA.N has voiced scepticism about the commercial feasibility of hydrogen in aviation.
+But Airbus said it was pushing ahead with its goal, which has drawn political support in Europe, including some green funding.

-"All of us are dead-set on making zero-emission aircraft a reality," Llewellyn said.
+"All of us are dead-set on making zero-emission aircraft a reality," Llewellyn told the Airbus Summit, a two-day event designed to showcase the company's sustainability activities.

+Environmental groups say the aviation industry is not doing enough and ignoring a need to fly less to fight climate change.

-Airbus also renewed calls for a sharp increase in the availability of Sustainable Aviation Fuel (SAF) which many experts say represents the most promising path to curbing emissions in the near term.
+Airbus made a series of announcements including a preliminary agreement with Finnish biofuel producer Neste NESTE.HE to promote use of Sustainable Aviation Fuel, which most experts say represents the most promising path to curbing emissions in the near term.
+They gave no financial details.

 Airbus is aiming for a 100-seater "zero-E" plane, sitting below its current portfolio starting at 110 seats, and has said it is looking at various shapes and designs for propulsion.